carlosiruiz/Mental_Health_Analysis-/README.md

 ## Overview

-A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 Open Sourcing Mental Illness (OSMI) is a non-profit, 501(c)(3) corporation dedicated to raising awareness and educating others about mental illness.
 They provide resources to support mental wellness in the tech and open source communitees.
 A dataset from a OSMI survey conducted primariliy in 2014, was procured via kaggle and utilized for our analysis.

 Our research question was: